ChrisBeep98/Nevado-trek-backend-V2.0/README.md

 13. `POST /adminTransferToNewTour/:bookingId` - Transfer bookings between different tours (NEW!)
 14. `GET /adminGetEventsCalendar` - Event calendar view
 15. `POST /adminPublishEvent/:eventId` - Toggle event visibility
+16. `POST /adminCreateEvent` - Create events independently of bookings (NEW!)
+17. `POST /adminSplitEvent/:eventId` - Split events into multiple events by moving selected bookings (NEW!)
+18. `GET /adminGetEventsByDate/:tourId/:date` - Get all events for a specific tour on a specific date (NEW!)

 ## 🌐 Technology Stack